-Director Kohl Glass (Dragonfyre, You May Now Kill the Bride) and co-writers Julie Auerbach (Stay Out of the F**king Attic) and Kevin Tavolaro (Ancient Aliens, Prophets of Science Fiction) get things off to an attention grabbing start.
-The trio of home invaders, The Intruder (Nathan Stevens, S. Darko), The Woman (Melinda Yeaman) and The Brute (Nic Fitzgerald) force their way in, ruthlessly killing those who isn’t necessary for their plans.
-Josie, from her hiding place sees all of this.
+Director Kohl Glass (Dragonfyre, You May Now Kill the Bride) and co-writers Julie Auerbach (Stay Out of the F**king Attic) and Kevin Tavolaro (Ancient Aliens, Prophets of Science Fiction) get things off to an attention-grabbing start.
+The trio of home invaders, The Intruder (Nathan Stevens, S. Darko), The Woman (Melinda Yeaman), and The Brute (Nic Fitzgerald) force their way in, ruthlessly killing those who aren’t necessary for their plans.
+Josie, from her hiding place, sees all of this.

 There is one escape that relies on a badly worn out cliché.
 And the pictures of the relevant merit badges that pop up as Josie performs various feats seem sorely out of place in what is otherwise a serious film.
 And not that I’m really complaining, but Babysitter Must Die also falls victim to the heroine must faceoff against the villains in a tight undershirt trope.

 Shot in Utah, Babysitter Must Die has a cast who’s resumes are rather short and heavy on Mormon faith based films.
 Several of them in roles behind rather in front of the camera.
 Judging by their performances they were all having a blast letting loose and raising hell literally and figuratively.
 And, judging by the film’s mid-credits scene, there may be more hell left to raise.
 I could go for that.